 Below are the top 10 best selling baby safety products on the market:

-4. First year’s gate– this is a great safety product that offers easy access to both children as well as adults especially if you do not want them to wander off into another section of your house where they could come into harms way.
+4. First year’s gate– this is a high safety product that offers easy access to both children as well as adults, especially if you do not want them to wander off into another section of your house where they could come into harm’s way.
 This can be opened easily by the parent when carrying the child and other items because it only needs nudging with the knee and stepping on it with your foot.

 5. Aspirator– this makes it on the top ten best selling baby safety products because it is your best friend when you have a stuffy nose during the wee hours of the night.
-It is advisable that you get one that is battery operated as it is more effective than the manual ones.
+You should get one that is battery operated as it is more effective than the manual ones.

-6. Hearth gate– this is an awesome product that is placed round the fire place to avoid burns which can be very traumatizing to the kids.
+6. Hearth gate– this is an excellent product that is placed around the fireplace to avoid burns, which can be very traumatizing to the kids.
 Be sure to get a strong one that is heat resistant so that it can carry out its duties effectively.

-8. Stair case gates– this is very important if you do not want to hear that the child has rolled over the staircases.
-They are normally easy to mount and help the kids stay put.
+8. Staircase gates– this is very important if you do not want to hear that the child has rolled over the staircases.
+They usually are easy to mount and help the kids stay put.

 Baby Safety Tips You May Not Know About

 Isn’t your baby the most precious?
 You would do everything to ensure your baby’s safety.
 However, there may be some baby safety tips that would be useful and help you further ensure that your baby comes to no harm.